Islandora/documentation/docs/user-documentation/objects.md

 Media are displayed in Islandora 8 via "view modes".
 View modes are Drupal's name for alternative ways to present content to users.
 In Islandora, the view mode determines whether a media is displayed using the OpenSeadragon viewer or the PDFjs viewer, for example.
 View modes can be set explicitly in the node edit form, or you can configure Islandora to use a specific view mode for all media with a specific Mime type.

-At the node level, in the "Display Hints" field, simply check the display mode you want to use for that node:
+At the node level, in the "Display hints" field, simply check the display mode you want to use for that node:

 ![Display hints](../assets/display_hints.png)